bananaturtlesandwich/UE4-Modding-Guide/Engine.md

+***While this is an example for a texture mod, the way in which the project is configured is very much the same for each mod***

-For this example I will use my Fara discord shirt as an example.
+For this example I will use my Fara discord shirt mod.
 Here is the original texture for Fara.
 ![](Images/FaraTexture.png)

 I have now changed it so that the model will have the desired change